Weezer (Blue Album): Critical reception

-The Blue Album received critical acclaim.
+The Blue Album received acclaim.
 Rolling Stone praised the album in its year-end review, saying, "Weezer's Rivers Cuomo is great at sketching vignettes (the Dungeons & Dragons games and Kiss posters that inspire the hapless daydreamer of 'In the Garage'), and with sweet inspiration like the waltz tempo of 'My Name Is Jonas' and the self-deprecating humor of lines like "I look just like Buddy Holly / And you're Mary Tyler Moore", his songs easily ingratiate."
 Robert Christgau of The Village Voice was less complimentary and awarded the album a "neither" rating.
 The Washington Post concluded that "Weezer alternates between being agreeably irreverent and merely bratty...
-'Buddy Holly' is a pleasant piece of retro-rock—actually, it sounds more like early 10cc than any song the Crickets ever performed".
+'Buddy Holly' is a pleasant piece of retro-rock—actually, it sounds more like early 10cc than any song the Crickets ever performed."

-The "Buddy Holly" video won four awards at the 1995 MTV Video Music Awards, including prizes for Breakthrough Video and Best Alternative Video.
+The "Buddy Holly" video won four awards at the 1995 MTV Video Music Awards, including Breakthrough Video and Best Alternative Video.
 In 2020, Rolling Stone ranked the album number 294 on its updated "500 Greatest Albums of All Time" list.